CollectionBuilder/cb-docs/docs/software/texteditor.md

 If you don't have a text editor installed, download one of the above and use their wizard to install with the default options on your computer.

 We mostly use Visual Studio Code, so if you don't know which one to pick, go ahead and get that one.
-For additional assistance, see our guides for [How to Install and Set Up Visual Studio Code](https://lib-static.github.io/howto/howtos/visualstudiocode.html){:target="_blank" rel="noopener"} and [How to Install and Set Up Atom](https://lib-static.github.io/howto/howtos/installatom.html){:target="_blank" rel="noopener"}

 ## Configuring Visual Studio Code